 A: The Annual Meeting will be a completely virtual meeting of stockholders, which we believe provides the opportunity for participation by a broader group of stockholders while reducing the environmental impact and the costs associated with in-person meetings.
-Stockholders of record and street name stockholders with a legal proxy from their broker, bank or other nominee will be able to attend the Annual Meeting by visiting www.virtualshareholdermeeting.com/VHC2020, which will allow such stockholders to submit questions during the meeting and vote shares electronically at the meeting.
+Stockholders of record and street name stockholders with a legal proxy from their broker, bank or other nominee will be able to attend the Annual Meeting by visiting https://agm.issuerdirect.com/vhc, which will allow such stockholders to submit questions during the meeting and vote shares electronically at the meeting.

 We designed the format of the virtual Annual Meeting to ensure that our stockholders are afforded the same rights and opportunities to participate as they would at an in-person meeting and to enhance stockholder access, participation and communication through online tools.
 The virtual format facilitates stockholder attendance and participation by enabling stockholders to participate fully and equally from any location around the world.
-During the meeting, you will have the ability to submit questions real-time via the virtual meeting website, with a limit of one question per stockholder.
-We will answer as many questions submitted in accordance with the meeting rules of conduct as possible in the time allotted for the meeting.
-Only questions pertaining to the proposals described in this Proxy Statement will be answered.
+During the meeting, you will have the ability to submit questions real-time via the virtual meeting website.
+Prior to the meeting, you may also submit questions relating to the proposals and VirnetX's business generally by emailing info@virnetx.com by June 1, 2022.
+We will review these questions and answer as many as possible in the time allotted for the meeting.

-To participate in the Annual Meeting, you will need the control number included on your Notice, proxy card or the instructions that accompanied your proxy materials to attend the Annual Meeting.
-The Annual Meeting webcast will begin promptly at 1:00 p.m.
+To participate in the Annual Meeting, you will need the control and request identification numbers included on your Notice, proxy card or the instructions that accompanied your proxy materials to attend the Annual Meeting.
+The Annual Meeting webcast will begin promptly at 10:00 a.m.
 Pacific Time.
 We encourage you to access the meeting prior to the start time.
-Online check-in will begin at 12:45 p.m.
+Online check-in will begin at 9:45 a.m.
 Pacific Time, and you should allow ample time for the check-in procedures.